 Provided in-service sessions for the VPH case management team, enabling organizations to exchange the most recent resources for patients post hospital discharge.
 This approach supports patients holistically, addressing their social determinants of health.

 Some of these organizations include:

 - Mother's Nutrition

 - Northeast Valley WIC Program

-- Chica's Mom
+- NEW Economics for Women

-- Tarzana Treatment Center
+- Volunteers of America

 Financial Summary of Community Benefit